thecoachingonline/Learning-Python/README.md

 # learning-python
-Here are my study notes for liarning Python
+Here are my study notes for learning Python